PacktPublishing/Practical-Cloud-Native-Java-Development-with-MicroProfile/ch6/README.md

 starts will be much faster.

 This command will run the server in the foreground.
-Once you see the magic message, `CWWKF0011I: The book server is ready to run a smarter planet.`, you are ready to test the application.
+Once you see the magic message, `CWWKF0011I: The ch6 server is ready to run a smarter planet.`, you are ready to test the application.
 By default, the server will listen on port 9080, so if you are attempting view the Health and Metrics data you would send a request to http://localhost:9080/health and http://localhost:9080/metrics respectively - you can put this directly in a web browser or invoke it from the command line with a tool like [curl](https://curl.se/).